❭ API reference ❭ data_base ❭ db_initializers ❭

 load_simrun_general¶

-Parse simulation data generated with simrun
+Parse Raw simulation results generated with simrun and write to a DataBase

-This module provides functions to gather and parse this data to pandas and dask dataframes.
-It merges all trials in a single dataframe.
 This saves IO time, disk space, and is strongly recommended for HPC systems and other shared filesystems in general, as it reduces the amount of inodes required.

-, a database is created containing
+After running init(), a database is created containing

 the following keys: